top of page

 partner likely have a trigger that comes back repeatedly.
 Sometimes space is the only

-for you.
+Try to identify who the person is that seems to come into the room for you.
 Ex.
 Critical mother.
 This way you can externalize it and make it part of healing

 after these fights with your person, a debrief.
 Allows you to work as a team rather than